awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

    Once you have completed the setup requirements, you can use your requirements and the security group you created to launch a DB cluster\.
 For information on creating a DB cluster, see the relevant documentation in the following table:

    After setting up, you can create a test Amazon Aurora DB cluster\.
-For instructions, see [Creating a DB Cluster and Connecting to a Database on an Amazon Aurora DB Cluster](CHAP_GettingStartedAurora.md#CHAP_GettingStartedAurora.CreatingConnecting.Aurora)\.
+For instructions, see [Creating a DB Cluster and Connecting to a Database on an Aurora MySQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md)\.